 Better still, if you’re not a member of the airbrush-owning elite, they can also be used with a brush – just be careful to thin it down properly, and make sure you aren’t ruining any of those small nooks and crannies with too much thick paint.

 Base – Citadel

-Blues, reds, greens and yellows will give you good options for all sorts of Space Marine chapters, while the likes of Rakarth Flesh and Rhinox Hide give you good options for wood, leather and flesh.
+Blues, reds, greens, and yellows will give you good options for all sorts of Space Marine chapters, while the likes of Rakarth Flesh and Rhinox Hide give you good options for wood, leather, and flesh.

 Base – Vallejo

-Meanwhile, the Vallejo Model Colour Black is our absolute favourite for painting dark models.
+Meanwhile, the Vallejo Model Colour Black is our absolute favorite for painting dark models.
 The finish on this is fantastic, and much smoother than something like Citadel’s Abaddon Black – we’ve been tackling a lot of Black Templars lately, and trust us, this shade of black is perfect.